A range of services are available to health practitioners registered to practise in Australia.

 Practitioner online services

-Practitioner online services, our online account management area, is easily accessed from the AHPRA and National Board websites.
-Click on ‘Your account’ from the banner of any page to sign in.
-All practitioners are issued with a user ID and password when registered.
+Practitioner online services is our online account management area.
+It is easily accessed from the AHPRA and National Board websites.
+Click on ‘Login’ from the banner of any page to sign in.
+All practitioners are issued with a User ID and password when registered.

-If you have a login but have forgotten your password, you can reset your password.
-You can also change your password at any time.
+If you have a login but have forgotten your password you can request a password reset.
+A new password is emailed within 15 minutes.
+You can use online services to change the supplied password to one of your choosing at any time.

 Once logged in, you will be able to: